Mauritius Police Force

 The Mauritius Police Force (MPF) is the national law enforcement agency of Mauritius.
-The MPF carries out police, security and military functions on the island nation, with about 12,500 police officers under the command of the Commissioner of Police and is part of the Home Affairs Division which operates under the aegis of the Prime Minister's Office.
+The MPF carries out police, security, and military functions on Mauritius, with about 12,500 police officers under the command of the Commissioner of Police (CP).
+The MPF is part of the Home Affairs Division, which operates under the aegis of the Prime Minister's Office.

 Military advisers from India and the United Kingdom work with the Special Mobile Force, the National Coast Guard, and the Police Helicopter Squadron, and Mauritian police officers are trained in India, the United Kingdom, and France.
 India and the United States provide training to National Coast Guard officers in such fields as seamanship and maritime law enforcement.

 Branches

 Anti Drug and Smuggling Unit

-The Anti Drug and Smuggling Unit (ADSU) is the branch of the MPF which ensures the legal repression of drugs proliferation in Mauritius and the Outer Islands.
+The Anti Drug and Smuggling Unit (ADSU) is the narcotics and anti-smuggling unit of the MPF.
+It is responsible for preventing smuggling and illegal drug distribution in Mauritius and the Outer Islands.

+Police Bike Patrol Unit

+The Police Bike Patrol Unit is the police bicycle unit of the MPF.
+It is primarily responsible for conducting patrols on bicycles with the goals of community policing, providing greater police presence, and patrolling areas not accessible to police vehicles.

 Anti Robbery Squad

+The Anti Robbery Squad (ARS), nicknamed the "Rottweilers", was a dedicated unit of the MPF tasked with combatting robbery crimes and supporting the Criminal Investigation Division.
+It was established in 2015 by then-CP Mario Nobin to replace the defunct Rottweilers SSU.

-In 2015 then commissioner of police (CP) Mario Nobin instigated the Anti Robbery Squad (ARS) which replaced the defunct Rottweilers SSU.
-CP Nobin appointed Inspector Seewoo to head the ARS in 2017.
-But Seewoo's promotion to Chief Inspector raised concerns amongst his colleagues.
-By 2020 the new commissioner of police Servansingh transferred Seewoo to Pointe-aux-Cannonniers before dismantling the ARS.
+In 2017, CP Nobin appointed Inspector Seewoo, reported to be a close associate of Nobin, to head the ARS; in 2020, he was promoted to Chief Inspector, causing controversy due to "alleged irregularities" in his promotion.
+In 2020, CP Khemraj Servansingh transferred Seewoo to the Pointe-aux-Cannonniers police station and dismantled the ARS.

 National Coast Guard

-The National Coast Guard (NCG) is a branch of the MPF that was established in 1988 and consists of No. 1 Patrol Vessel Squadron and the Maritime Air Squadron.
+The National Coast Guard (NCG) is the coast guard of Mauritius.
+It was established in 1988 and consists of No. 1 Patrol Vessel Squadron and the Maritime Air Squadron.

 The NCG has been modernising its fleet introducing a Kora-class Offshore Patrol Vessel CGS Barracuda in 2015, two Sarojini Naidu-class patrol vessels CGS Victory in 2016 and CGS Valiant in 2017 and ten 14.5m GSL Fast Interceptor Boats in 2016.

 The Maritime Air Squadron (MAS) was established in 1990 and operates a fixed wing fleet of three HAL Dornier 228 and one Britten-Norman Defender BN-2T for search-and-rescue missions and surveillance of territorial waters.
 The Defender entered service in 1992, the first Dornier 228 entered service in 1990, the second in 2004 and third in 2016.
 The Do 288 can be fitted with 7.62mm gun pods.

 The NCG has a maritime tactical unit established in 2010 the Commando Unit or Commandos Special Force.
-The Commando Unit trains with the Indian Navy's MARCOS and with the French Army 2nd Marine Infantry Parachute Regiment (2e RPIMa) based in Réunion part of FAZSOI.
+The Commando Unit trains with the Indian Navy's MARCOS and the French Army's 2nd Marine Infantry Parachute Regiment (2e RPIMa), based in Réunion as part of FAZSOI.